juancarlospaco/nim-new-backend/README.md

 It is the second on popularity behind JavaScript, but Nim already has JavaScript.

-To clean up code because JavaScript is kinda weird which also makes codegen kinda weird.
+To clean up code because JavaScript is kinda weird which also makes codegen weird.